 By shared services I mean groups that work across the organization supporting teams working on different portfolios.
 These are typically business intelligence, data analysts, ops and the like.
 In 2012, SAFe did not have Kanban at the shared services.
 Fortunately, Northwestern’s shared services group was well advanced for the time.
 They had already been looking at load balancing their work and just needed a little nudge to go to a true Kanban system.
 We did two things that helped:

 I felt that they were a key to their overall success.
-Here’s tip when doing a planning event that affects shared service – have them sit in the middle of the room.
+Here is a tip when doing a planning event that affects shared service: Have them sit in the middle of the room.
 That way they can both be looking for places they’ll be needed, people will have ready access to them, and since people will be going from one team to another, walking through or near the shared services team may jog them into realizing shared services will be needed by them.

 Lesson Learned: Shared services and ops are a different beast than development or maintenance teams.
 They get last minute requests from multiple sources.
 Managing them in anything other than a flow (Kanban) model is virtually always sub-optimal.